Experimental Psychology - Doctor of Philosophy

 Complete a work-related training requirement (i.e. complete an internship of at least 10 weeks duration, or teach at least one 3-credit undergraduate course independently: pre-teaching requirements listed here)

 Pass a final oral examination that consists primarily of an evaluation of the dissertation and the candidate's defense of it, but may extend over the entire field of the candidate's study,

-Students are encouraged to register for one credit of PSY 590 Research Seminar in Psychology each semester.
+Students are encouraged to register for one credit of PSYC 590 Research Seminar in Psychology each semester.

-Students should also enroll in at least one credit of the appropriate supervised research course each semester (i.e., PSY 600 Doctoral Research, PSY 698 Special Research Programs, or PSY 700 Doctoral Dissertation.
+Students should also enroll in at least one credit of the appropriate supervised research course each semester (i.e., PSYC 600 Doctoral Research, PSYC 698 Special Research Programs, or PSYC 700 Doctoral Dissertation.

-When offered, PSY 570 Special Topics may be considered content, quantitative methods, or experimental methods, depending on the specific course content.
+When offered, PSYC 570 Special Topics may be considered content, quantitative methods, or experimental methods, depending on the specific course content.